mrakgr/Trading-Journal/journal_2025.md

 In fact, it's more likely I'll be able to make 100m with a software project than via trading.

 I can let my desire to trade stocks hinder me, or I can learn and let it elevate my programming game to a completely new level.

+9:30am.
+Even if I can train my trading game to the tune where I am making 100% per year and more, why let the market decide my success and failure?
+I can just go and take what I want anyway.
+How many projects can turn 50$ into 5m in a few years like poker botting can?

+And since that will be leveling up my probabilistic programming skills, it will well position me to take advantage of any future developments in ML.